You can get from Rome to Venice by train, bus or flight.

-Before travelling from Rome to Venice, it’s good to know what ticket you can buy and how much it will cost in the next 7 days:
+When planning your trip from Rome to Venice, it’s good to keep in mind what tickets to buy and their prices in the next 7 days:

-But we recommend booking Rome to Venice tickets online a few months before your planned travel date to score the best deals and save money on your trip.
+However, we recommend buying tickets between Rome and Venice online a few months in advance to get the best deals and save money on your upcoming journey.